tobyhodges/pangenomics-python-workbench/episodes/04-plotting.md

 ## Plot with matplotlib

-We import the matplotlib.pyplot module, which provides a MATLAB-like plotting interface.
+First, we import the matplotlib.pyplot module, which provides a MATLAB-like plotting interface.
 ~~~
 import matplotlib.pyplot as plt
 ~~~
 {: .language-python}

-We defined some sample data for which we wanted to create a histogram.
+Now, we defined some sample data for which we wanted to create a histogram.
 ~~~
 data = [1, 2, 2, 3, 3, 3, 4, 4, 4, 4, 5, 5, 5, 5, 5]
 print(data)